nianny/2022-Y3CEP/devlog.md

 [Example of Good/Bad Changelist descriptions](https://google.github.io/eng-practices/review/developer/cl-descriptions.html)

+> Oops I kind of did not realise we had to fill in this as we go along, and also that I kind of procrastinated till the very last moment so...

 ## Week 5 (26 Jul - 1 Aug)

 ## Week 6 (2 Aug - 8 Aug)